SohamKore/Inventory-Management-System/README.md

 # Inventory-Management-System
-This is Inventory management System Project that Allows you to manage Inventory, Godowns, Companies, Products and Their Types
+This is Inventory management System Project that Allows you to manage and Create Inventory, Godowns, Companies, Products and Their Types